Best Blu-ray and 4K Blu-ray players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Blu-ray and 4K Blu-ray

 Some home cinema set-ups demand a player with even more focus than the Sony mentioned above.
 Where premium build quality and high grade components are par for the course, in an attempt to bring you the best picture and sound possible.
-The Panasonic DP-UB9000 is such a player.
-No expense has been spared on its design, with bomb-proof build quality and high-grade components used throughout.
+The Pioneer UDP-LX500 is such a player.